SSWConsulting/SSW.Rules.Content/rules/post-production-do-you-add-content-to-youtube-to-feed-traffic-to-your-other-sites/rule.md

 ---
+seoDescription: Boost your video campaign by leveraging YouTube's massive audience and driving traffic to your other sites with bite-sized highlights clips.
 type: rule
 archivedreason: Old content.
 See the rule [https://www.ssw.com.au/rules/videos-youtube-friendly](/rules/videos-youtube-friendly) about having shorter videos over larger ones
 title: Post-Production - Do you add content to YouTube to feed traffic to your other sites?